janlazo/dotvim8/README.md

 - [vim-plug] as package manager for bundles in Github
     - added my fork as subtree to resolve Windows issues
 - [go-vimlparser] for linting Vimscript
+- [dotvim8.vim] resolves idiosyncrasies in Vim and Neovim

 Vimscript files in this repo use folds which slows down terminal Vim.
 For performance, use GUIs when navigating or editing inside folds.